groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/java/conversion-options/java-conversion-custom-fonts-groupdocs/_index.md

 </dependencies>
 ```

-**License Acquisition:**
+> **Pro tip:** Keep the version number up‑to‑date by checking the GroupDocs Maven repository regularly.

+### License Acquisition
-- **Free Trial:** Download a trial version from the GroupDocs website to test out features.
+- **Free Trial:** Download a trial from the GroupDocs website.
-- **Temporary License:** Apply for a temporary license if you need extended testing without limitations.
+- **Temporary License:** Request a temporary key for extended testing.
-- **Purchase:** Consider purchasing if satisfied with the trial experience.

-After setting up Maven and acquiring your license, initialize your project by creating a basic Java class where we'll implement our conversion logic.
+- **Full License:** Purchase a production license once you’re satisfied.

 ## Implementation Guide

-### Custom Font Substitution in Presentation-to-PDF Conversion
+### How to Convert Presentation to PDF with Custom Font Substitution

-This feature allows you to specify alternative fonts when your original font is unavailable during the conversion process.

-#### Overview

-In scenarios where specific fonts are missing from the environment, this function ensures that your presentation maintains a consistent appearance by substituting specified fonts.

-#### Steps for Implementation

-**Step 1: Define Presentation Load Options with Font Substitution**
+#### Step 1: Define Presentation Load Options with Font Substitution

-First, we'll set up `PresentationLoadOptions` to include our font substitutions:
+Create a helper method that prepares `PresentationLoadOptions` and maps missing fonts to available ones.

 ```java
 import com.groupdocs.conversion.Converter;